1technophile/OpenMQTTGateway/docs/use/lora.md

 More info on where the LORA library is born [@sandeepmistry](https://github.com/sandeepmistry/arduino-LoRa/blob/master/API.md#radio-parameters)

-Example:
+Examples:

-`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoLORA -m '{"message":"test8","txpower":17,}'`
+* Plain text message: `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoLORA -m '{"message":"test8","txpower":17}'`\
 will make LORA use the a txpower of 17 when sending the message "test8"
+* Binary message: `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoLORA" -m '{"hex":"01C0FFEE"}'`\
+will send binary 0x01C0FFEE
+* WiPhone message: `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoLORA" -m '{"message":"test","type":"WiPhone","to":"123ABC","from":"FFFFFF"}'`\
+will send "test" to a WiPhone with chip ID 123ABC